Independent Contractor vs. Self-Employed: What You Need to Know

 The information contained in this site is provided for informational purposes only, and should not be construed as legal advice on any subject matter.

 Working with non-employees may sound complicated, but it doesn’t have to be.
 We’ve got you covered — from drafting a locally compliant contract to automatically paying your non-employees on time.
-Pilot also automates W-8 BEN and W-9 requests and sends 1099-NEC forms to your contractors on time.
-Try Pilot today, and find out how we can help you manage your non-employee relationships more simply and painlessly.Going global isn't daunting when you partner with Pilot. 🤝
+Plane also automates W-8 BEN and W-9 requests and sends 1099-NEC forms to your contractors on time.
+Try Plane today, and find out how we can help you manage your non-employee relationships more simply and painlessly.Going global isn't daunting when you partner with Plane. 🤝

 Schedule a demo